Bui Simon: Biography

 In 1989, she was named United Nations Goodwill Ambassador of Thailand by Air Chief Marshal Siddhi Savetsila, Minister of Foreign Affairs of Thailand.
 As Goodwill Ambassador, she addressed the UN General Assembly concerning the Convention on the Rights of the Child.
-She graduated with a bachelor's degree in psychology from Pepperdine University.

 In 2002, she married Herbert Simon, an American businessman who is the owner of the Indiana Pacers basketball team and Simon Property Group.
 The home she and her family had lived in, and all belongings, were destroyed in the January 2025 Southern California wildfires.

+In 2013, through her Angels Wings Foundation International, she provided foundational support to help launch Teach For Thailand, an organization focused on recruiting and training professionals to teach in disadvantaged public schools.

 Pageantry

 In 1983, at the age of 15, Simon took part in the Miss California Teen USA where she was placed first runner-up.
 Upon her return to Thailand, she participated in the 1988 Miss Thailand pageant held in Bangkok where she won the right to represent Thailand at the Miss Universe pageant.